 - capacity to remain peaceful and calm all the time.

 All of us have been developing the 1st aspect i.e. concentration but rarely the 2nd aspect i.e. to remain peaceful and calm.
-YOGA mainly emphasises this 2nd aspect.
+YOGA mainly emphasizes this 2nd aspect.

-Bhagavad Gita <writen by Sage Vyasa is a part of the Mahabharata’s Bhishma Parva, is set in a narrative framework of a dialogue between Pandava prince Arjuna and his guide and charioteer Lord Krishna> defines yoga as:
+- Bhagavad Gita<written by Sage Vyasa is a part of the Mahabharata’s Bhishma Parva, is set in a narrative framework of a dialogue between Pandava prince Arjuna and his guide and charioteer Lord Krishna> defines yoga as:

-- Manah Prashamanopayah Yoga ityabhidhiyate – Yoga is a skilful trick to calm down the mind.
+Yoga is a skillful trick to calm down the mind.

-The word yoga has its verbal root as Yuj in Samskrta (Sanskrit) , which means union Yujyate arena iti Yogah – it refers to the union of individual Self / consciousness – Jīvātmā with the universal Self / consciousness – Paramātmā.
+- The word yoga has its verbal root as Yuj in Samskrta (Sanskrit), which means union Yujyate arena iti Yogah – it refers to the union of individual Self / consciousness – Jīvātmā with the universal Self / consciousness – Paramātmā.
 It typically means integration of mind, body & soul.
-The ultimate aim of yoga practice is to create balance between body and mind and to attain self-realization <enlightenment / liberation / kaivalya / samadhi / moksha / nirvana>.
+The aim of yoga practice is to create balance between body and mind and to attain self-realization <enlightenment / liberation / kaivalya / samadhi / moksha / nirvana>.

 History of YOGA: